fablabwinti/access_auth_server_2/README.md

-# access_auth_server 2
+# access_auth_server
-Webserver part for the user access authorisation solution version 2
+Webserver part for the user access authorisation solution

 # installation
 You need to install MySQL and NodeJS V6 to run this server.